kaidez/kaidez.com/_drafts/2014-09-12-revlon-pro-brands.md

 tags: [revlon, atom, jade, oocss, gulp, grunt, Modernizr, yepnope, GitHub]
 has-home-img: revlon-pro-brands.jpg
 ---
-Revlon, my employer, recently launched [RevlonProBrands.com](http://www.revlonprobrands.com/us "visit RevlonProBrands.com"), a one-page site that will mostly act as a sales tool for the company's sales reps.
-It was designed by Colorado web shop and passed on to Revlon's internal web team for integration into a [Sitecore](http://www.sitecore.net/ "visit Sitecore: a .NET based content management system") environment.
+Revlon, my employer, recently launched [RevlonProBrands.com](http://www.revlonprobrands.com/us "visit RevlonProBrands.com"), a one-page site that  acts as a sales tool for the company's sales reps.
+It was designed by a Colorado web shop and passed on to Revlon's internal web team for integration into a [Sitecore](http://www.sitecore.net/ "visit Sitecore: a .NET based content management system") environment.

 There wasn't a need for lots complicated code, but it did give me the chance to use certain web development tools and code techniques.
-And while there were slight adjustments to the code before it got pushed up to production, I'm glad I got to practice a few of the techniques.
+And while there were slight adjustments to the code before it got pushed up to production, I'm glad I got to practice these techniques.

 <h2 class="tableOfContentsHeader">Table of Contents</h2>
 1. [GitHub Atom](#atom)